alexgrauroca/go-test-class-api/README.md

 This is a test RestAPI microservice, done in Go.

 To start the server, you need to run `docker compose up -d`.
-Docker will create two postgres containers, one for production and other for testing.
+Docker will create two postgres containers, one for production and other for testing, and one app container, called classes-service-production.
+This means that starting docker compose, the API will be ready to handle requests.

 To run the application in production mode, you need to run `go run main.go`.